UBC-MDS/DSCI-532_2025_24_police_killings/README.md

 ## Dataset Attribution

-This project uses the data from the story [Where Police Have Killed Americans In 2015](http://fivethirtyeight.com/features/where-police-have-killed-americans-in-2015), available in the [fivethirtyeight GitHub repository](https://github.com/fivethirtyeight/data/tree/master/police-killings).
+This project uses data from the [Guardian's database on police killings from 2015-2016](http://www.theguardian.com/thecounted).

 ## Contributing